mndrix/prolog_library_ideas/sweet.md

 ## Todo

 `todo/0` and `todo/1` are helpful ways to mark a piece of code as not yet finished.
 Inspired by Perl 6’s `…` operator and all the times I write `fail, % TODO` in Prolog.
+Scala calls this `???`.

-It behaves just like `fail/0`.
-In development mode, it calls `print_message/2` first.  `todo/1` lets the user specify a reason why the code is left undone.
+Executing it throws an exception.
+In development mode this gives you a nice stack trace that you can use to understand the goal's context.
+In production the exception catches your attention quickly so you know that you forgot to implement something.
+I decided that an exception is better than failure because the former is easier to debug.
+We don't want anything silent here.